 - 1. Draft a letter of appeal to the director of financial aid requesting reinstatement.
 Your letter must include: - a.
-The reason(s) why satisfactory progress is not being made; - b.
+The reason(s) satisfactory progress is not being made; - b.
 Any documentation that supports the rationale for the appeal. - 2.
 Submit your letter of appeal to the Financial Aid Office with the supporting documentation mentioned above.

-Your letter will be reviewed, and a decision will be made within two weeks.
-Appeals may be approved without provision, or they may be approved provisionally entailing a probationary period in which you must earn a given number of credit hours and/or specified GPA.
+Your letter will be reviewed and a decision made within two weeks.
+Appeals may be approved without provision or they may be approved provisionally - entailing a probationary period in which you must earn a given number of credit hours and/or specified GPA.
 Appeals may also be denied.
 It is your responsibility to initiate any appeal for financial aid eligibility.
-Appeals for academic reinstatement granted by the AUM Enrollment Services Office or other departments do not constitute reinstatement of financial aid eligibility.
+Appeals for academic reinstatement granted by other offices or departments do not constitute reinstatement of financial aid eligibility.